SaikWolf/wfgen/README.md

 ```

 The `--conn` flag can be used multiple times to connect to multiple servers at the same time.
+The final component of the `--conn` flag is whether ssh should be used to connect instead of
+direct port connection, and is intended for connecting to systems whose ports aren't necessarily
+open due to security concerns, yet can still be connected to through ssh.
 The first command will always need to be `get_radios` in order for any other functionality

 ```python